Jamaludin21/portofolio-web/README.md

-# 🛠️ Portofolio Web Boilerplate
+# 🛠️ Web NEXT JS Boilerplate

 This is a modern, scalable **Next.js 15** boilerplate built with **React 19**, **Tailwind CSS 4**, and **ShadCN UI** (Radix-based components).
 It provides a solid foundation for building accessible, component-driven web applications with a clean structure, reusable components, and developer-friendly conventions.